Nekotato1412/godot-awice-rpg/README.md

   > Inspired by RPG Maker, Events are nodes with Area2Ds that can be placed around the map.
 Extend them and override the run() function.
 - Player
   > Basic movement and interaction with Events
+- Item
+  > Base Data Handler for Items.
+- Weapon
+  > Base Data Handler for Weapons.
+Extends Item.
+- Consumables
+  > Extends Weapon but is one-use.
 ### Scenes
 - Player
 - Event